grrolland/ngx-distributed-shm/README.md

 - TOUCH : update the ttl of a key
 - DELETE : delete a key from the storage
 - INCR : increment the value for a key
+- RATE_LIMITER : consume a token in the sliding window rate limiter identified by the key

 In a clustered deployment (2 or more instances), a client need to connect to only one instance to see all the storage.
 The goal is to provide a near storage associated with a nginx instance.